Church of Ireland College of Education

-The Church of Ireland College of Education (Coláiste Oideachais Eaglais na hÉireann), or C.I.C.E. as it was more commonly known, was one of Ireland's five Colleges of Education which provided a Bachelor of Education (B.Ed.) degree, the qualification generally required to teach in Irish primary schools.
+The Church of Ireland College of Education (Coláiste Oideachais Eaglais na hÉireann), or C.I.C.E. as it was more commonly known, was one of the Republic of Ireland's five Colleges of Education which provided a Bachelor of Education (B.Ed.) degree, the qualification generally required to teach in Irish primary schools.
 Its degrees were awarded by Trinity College (the University of Dublin), as for the Marino Institute of Education and Froebel College of Education.
 It also provided postgraduate courses in Learning Support and Special Educational Needs and a Certificate Course for Special Needs Assistants.

 The college was located in Rathmines in Dublin.
 It was eventually the oldest teacher training establishment in Ireland.
 On 1 October 2016, the college was incorporated into Dublin City University.

 History

 Origins and changes of control

 The history of the Church of Ireland College of Education began in 1811, when a primary teacher training college known as The Kildare Place Training Institution was founded in Dublin by the Society for Promoting Education of the Poor in Ireland.
 In the 1850s this institution was taken over by the Church Education Society for the purpose of training Anglican teachers for church schools.
 This in turn was taken over in 1878 by the General Synod of the Church of Ireland and six years later became a recognised denominational college with the Archbishop of Dublin as ex officio manager and chairman of the Board of Governors.
 In 1884, under the guidance of Archbishop Plunket, it affiliated to the state national school system.